openshift/origin/HACKING.md

 Assuming you read the bullets above...
-If your patch is really far behind, for example, if there have been 5 commits modifying the directory you care about, cherry picking will be increasingly difficult and you should consider waiting for the next rebase, which will likely include the commit you care about, or at least decrease the amount of cherry picks you need to do to merge.
+If your patch is really far behind, for example, if there have been 5 commits modifying the directory you care about, cherry picking will be increasingly difficult and you should consider waiting for the next rebase, which will likely include the commit you care about or at least decrease the amount of cherry picks you need to do to merge.

 To really know the answer, you need to know *how many commits behind you are in